petaflot/e2voting/README.md

 It is interesting to note that the core of the code (the part that really matters) basically amounts to some 15-20 lines.
 So it's **very** short.
 Security doesn't only depend on the code though, there's a substantial part of *reverse social engineering* that I believe makes this entire concept really strong.
 I would really appreciate comments, especially if I'm wrong.

+## Quick setup

+Open some terms, preferably in terminal emulator such as [tmux](https://github.com/tmux/tmux/wiki) or [GNU screen](https://www.gnu.org/software/screen/) ; then, start the following processes each in its own term:

+    ./trust_authority.py 0
+    ./trust_authority.py 1
+    ./ballotter.py voters.list trustees.list
+    ./invites_client.py
+    ./voter_cli.py <voterID>

+1. in the `balotter.py` prompt, hit `[enter]` three times to accept the default values (you may change them but don't complain if something breaks TODO test+fix if needed - this project is still experimental)
+1. choose a voter name (valid choices are "alice", "bob", "charles")
+1. In each `trust_authority.py` shell, look for the corresponding hash value for the chosen voterID
+1. in the `invites_client.py` prompt, type the **full secret ID** of a voter : it is simply a concatenation of <hash_0><hash_1>...<hash_n> ; copy the value of `hex(inviteID)` (ie. '0x7f7f2965a890')
+1. in the `voter_cli.py` prompt, enter the hex value of inviteID and press `[enter]` ; you are then prompted for the answer to the question
+1. once the answer is confirmed and sent, you receive a secret hex verification key that you can use in combination with your inviteID and your answer to make sure your vote weas not tampered with (TODO)
+1. visit [http://127.0.0.1:8000/](http://127.0.0.1:8000/) (unless you have changed this) to check poll progress and results

 # Problems with voting mechanisms (traditional and electronic)

 * **complexity and missing transparency**: these are probably the most important problems, especially with electronic voting ; this will not be discussed as a whole, but rather broken down into sub-parts, just keep on reading.